imjoseangel/sandbox/kubernetes/netdebug/README.md

 ![k8s-dns-ndots5](./files/k8s-service-ndots5.png)

-## `ndots:5` can negatively affect to performance
+## `ndots:5` can negatively affect performance

-The default `ndots` configuration is perfect for Kubernetes services but shouldn't it be for later deployed microservices.
+The default `ndots` configuration is perfect for Kubernetes services but it shouldn't be for later deployed microservices.

-The Cluster and applications, if connecting with other external components may suffer a negative performance impact and slowness.
+The Cluster and applications, when connecting with other external components may suffer a negative performance impact and slowness.
 The DNS can become a bottleneck in case of heavy traffic.

 ## Testing CoreDNS Performance with multiple requests

 So far, we have a rich theory but no data. **Observability** needs both enough **data** and a **theory** within which that data can be refined.

-Let's create the test from inside the Kubernetes Cluster by using with a small pod that creates between 60 and 80 requests per minute.
+Let's create the test from inside the Kubernetes Cluster by using a small pod that creates between 60 and 80 requests per minute.
 This request range is enough to not overload the Lab Cluster and to test the `ndots` behavior.

 ### Building the application